-Can I claim even if there were no witnesses to the accident?
+Can I claim injury compensation if there were no witnesses?

 Establishing the duty of care is often a matter of law; teachers owe a duty of care to their students, doctors to their patients, employers to their staff.

 Proving that the defendant was responsible, however, will often rest on evidence.
 This evidence usually includes witness statements.

 An independent witness's statement corroborating the claimant's version of events can be a strong piece of evidence in support of a claim.

 However, depending on the circumstances of the injury, it may be possible to win a claim even without an eyewitness account.